PADL/libbrowserid/gss-browserid.md

 Fast re-authentication allows a context to be established without acquiring a new BrowserID assertion.
 Instead an assertion signed with a secret key derived from the initial DH key exchange is used.
-Re-authentication MUST not succeed beyond the user's certificate expiry time.
+Re-authentication SHOULD not succeed beyond the user's certificate expiry time.

 #### Ticket generation